The default configuration performed by the MDK install script can be modified, if required. Instructions for doing so are on this page.

 ~/mdk, as described in the previous step, you must update the command in

-setup.bash runs should be the network address of your system.
-A correct network address is required if the MDK is to be able to communicate with the robot or with the simulator.
+setup.bash runs should be the network address of your local machine.
+A correct local network address is required if the MDK is to be able to communicate with the robot or with the simulator.

 If the indicated network address is not correct, or if you wish to change how that address is determined, this section describes the procedure.